Cockfighting: Japan

 Cockfighting was introduced to Japan from China in the early 8th century and rose to popularity in the Kamakura period and the Edo period.
 Cockfighting endured in some Japanese regions even after being banned in 1873, during the Meiji period.

 Malaysia

-Animal fighting and baiting are prohibited under the Animal Welfare Act (2015).
+Only ritual cockfighting as done for Gawai celebrations in the state of Sarawak is allowed under strict regulations; licenses given however can be frozen or revoked at will by the Sarawakian government.
+Cockfighting venues are often raided by Sarawakian police from time to time.
+All other forms of animal fighting and baiting are prohibited under the Animal Welfare Act (2015).

+Madagascar

+Betting on cock fights is a common and legal way of gambling in Madagascar.